SwarmUS/HiveMind/README.md

 ## Building
-Before building any target other than for the embedded target, the ROS environment variables need to be sourced by running the command or adding them to `.bashrc` otherwise the build will fail.
+Before building any target other than for the embedded target, the ROS environment variables need to be sourced by running the command or adding them to `.bashrc` otherwise the ROS build will fail.
 ```
 source /opt/ros/noetic/setup.bash
 ```